-The pharmacy technology certificate program is a two-semester cohort program that provides an excellent introduction to the pharmacy profession.
-Recruitment for the fall class begins in the month of April.
-Students typically begin the two-semester daytime program in August (fall).
+The pharmacy technology certificate program is a three-semester cohort program that provides an excellent introduction to the pharmacy profession.
+Recruitment for the traditional fall class begins in the month of April.
+Students typically begin the three-semester traditional daytime program in August (fall).

 The pharmacy technology certificate program prepares graduates to sit for the National Pharmacy Technician Certification Examination, administered by the Pharmacy Technician Certification Board (PTCB), to become a certified pharmacy technician (CPhT).
 Pharmacy technicians in the State of Texas are required to be certified by examination within the year allotted.
 The Texas State Board of Pharmacy (TSBP) also requires certified pharmacy technicians to register with the Board.
 It further requires that a person performing pharmacy technician duties in a pharmacy must be registered by TSBP as either a pharmacy technician or a pharmacy technician trainee.
 This includes students while they are doing "clinical" rotations in pharmacies.
-To register, the pharmacy technology student can find links at www.tsbp.state.tx.us/ to the online registration applications.
+To register, the pharmacy technology student can find links at http://www.tsbp.state.tx.us to the online registration applications.
 Pharmacies must ensure that all pharmacy technician trainees complete the online registration process.
 Included with the registration process is the criminal background information, which requires submission of the applicant's social security number and high school graduation information.
 The criminal background history must be clear of any felonies or controlled substance violations prior to enrollment in the pharmacy technology program.

 Once an applicant has successfully completed all requirements of registration, and the TSBP has determined there are no grounds to refuse registration, the applicant will be issued a red certificate as a pharmacy technician trainee.
 This certificate expires two years from the date of issuance.